 Science has been unable to answer the first question about validity of a purpose for life, but a look at history indicates a probability.
 Studies of history and paleontology show a pattern of continual development in nature toward increasing complexity that enables more effective ways of existing.
 We modern day humans are the result of this process.
 There is a pattern of emergent capabilities that seems to have purpose and design.
 Whether this was the result of a supernatural Great Creator, or the result of a mysterious evolutionary process, is not as important as realizing that this advance of nature exists.
 Primordial forces combined to form atoms which combined to form molecules which, in turn, combined to form living cells which combined to form animals from which developed humans.
 Humans with their mental abilities combined to form societies and civilization revealing what seems to be a purposeful pattern of increasing complexity.
-So, here we are, people with sophisticated mental abilities that realize we are part of a developing pattern that seems to be pointed to increasing complexity—a purposeful process.
+So, here we are, people with sophisticated mental abilities that realize we are part of a developing pattern that seems to be pointed to increasing complexity—a design and purpose for our existence.